vtyagi-22/book-recommender/README.md

 As a book reader, I often faced difficulty deciding what to read next.
 Many platforms provide generic recommendations instead of suggesting books based on actual similarity.

-To solve this problem, I built a **Book Recommendation System** that recommends books similar to a selected book using **machine learning techniques**.
+To solve this problem, I built a **Book Recommendation System** that recommends books similar to a selected book on basis of genre and description using **machine learning techniques**.

 The system converts books into **numerical vectors** and uses **K-Nearest Neighbors (KNN)** with **Cosine Similarity** to find the most similar books.